Michael Des Barres: Music

 Des Barres started his musical career in the glam rock band Silverhead in England in 1972.
 The group released two albums on Deep Purple's record label Purple Records before breaking up in 1974.

 After leaving Silverhead, Des Barres moved to Los Angeles, where he formed the band Detective.
 The band was signed to Led Zeppelin's Swan Song Records label by Jimmy Page, whom Des Barres had met after a Silverhead performance in Birmingham, England, that the members of Led Zeppelin had attended.

 Following the break-up of Detective in 1978, Des Barres formed Chequered Past in 1982.
 In 1983 he co-wrote and recorded the song "Obsession" with Holly Knight.
-In 1984, the band Animotion had an international top-ten hit with their cover.
+In 1985, the band Animotion had an international hit with their cover version.

 Des Barres met the members of Duran Duran when Chequered Past opened for a few shows during their 1984 tour.
-In 1985, when Robert Palmer withdrew from the Duran Duran side project Power Station just before their American summer tour, Des Barres was chosen to take his place as lead vocalist.
+In 1985, when Robert Palmer withdrew from the Duran Duran side project The Power Station just before their American summer tour, Des Barres was chosen to take his place as lead vocalist.

-On 5 November 2013, The Michael Des Barres Band released a live album, Hot n Sticky Live, which was recorded at the Viper Room in Los Angeles in November 2012.
-The album is available as high quality mp3 downloads.
+On 5 November 2013, the Michael Des Barres Band released a live album, Hot n Sticky Live, which was recorded at the Viper Room in Los Angeles in November 2012.

-On 7 April 2015 Des Barres released a solo album, The Key to the Universe.
-Produced by Bob Rose at The Forum Music Village in Rome, the album reunited Des Barres with Nigel Harrison (former bassist of Blondie and Silverhead) on bass and guitar, in addition to Clive Deamer (Radiohead, Portishead, Robert Plant) on drums, and Dani Robinson on guitar.
+On 7 April 2015, Des Barres released a solo album, The Key to the Universe.
+Produced by Bob Rose at The Forum Music Village in Rome, the album reunited Des Barres with Nigel Harrison (former bassist of Blondie and Silverhead) on bass and guitar, with Clive Deamer (Radiohead, Portishead, Robert Plant) on drums, and Dani Robinson on guitar.

-In 2018, he formed The Mistakes, consisting of all veteran musicians – Loren Molinare (founding member of Little Caesar & The Dogs) on guitar, Eric Himel (Powerman 5000, host of The Sunset Jam) on guitar, Paul Ill (LA-based musician with sales of over 20 million records as a studio musician and 4.5 million records as a songwriter) on bass guitar, and Matt Starr (studio and touring drummer with Guns N' Roses, Ace Frehley, Bon Jovi & Whitesnake) on drums.
-The band is signed to Steven Van Zant's Wicked Cool Records and has released 4 songs – "Living in the USA"/"Gotta Serve Somebody" (1/19/18) and "Crackle and Hiss"/"Stop in the Name of Love" (7/5/19).
-The Mistakes' plans to tour Japan and Russia in 2020 were cancelled because of the worldwide COVID-19 pandemic.
+In 2018, he formed the Mistakes, consisting of veteran musicians Loren Molinare (founding member of Little Caesar & the Dogs) on guitar, Eric Himel (Powerman 5000, host of the Sunset Jam) on guitar, Paul Ill (LA-based musician with sales of over 20 million records as a studio musician and 4.5 million records as a songwriter) on bass guitar, and Matt Starr (studio and touring drummer with Guns N' Roses, Ace Frehley, Bon Jovi, and Whitesnake) on drums.
+The band is signed to Steven Van Zandt's Wicked Cool Records and has released 4 songs: "Living in the USA"/"Gotta Serve Somebody" (1/19/18) and "Crackle and Hiss"/"Stop in the Name of Love" (7/5/19).
+The Mistakes plans to tour Japan and Russia in 2020 were cancelled because of the worldwide COVID-19 pandemic.